 You can travel to most places in Kazakhstan, but travel to any closed area requires advance permission from the Kazakh government.
 Some military/restricted areas are not clearly marked.
 Take care when travelling away from normal routes.
 See Local travel

-From 15 July 2014 to 15 July 2015, British passport holders can travel to Kazakhstan without a visa, provided your stay does not exceed 30 days (the day you arrive counts as day 1, regardless of arrival time).
-If you wish to stay longer than 15 days, you’ll need a visa.
+Until 31 December 2017, you can travel to Kazakhstan without a visa, provided your stay does not exceed 30 days (the day you arrive counts as day 1, regardless of arrival time).
+If you wish to stay longer than 30 days, you’ll need a visa.
 See Entry Requirements

 Most visits to Kazakhstan are trouble-free, but crime against foreigners does sometimes occur.
 See Crime